jopo86/quiz-maker/README.md

 A C++ terminal application to create, take, & share quizzes.

 ## Installation
 To install, simply download the zip file below, extract it, and run QuizMaker.exe under the QuizMaker folder.
 Once downloaded, you can move the QuizMaker folder anywhere.
+Downloading from the latest release link may cause your browser to block the download because it thinks it is a suspicious file - this is just because it is infrequently downloaded.
+You can bypass this by clicking on the download blocked notification and downloading it anyway.
 [Latest Release (1.1.0)](https://drive.google.com/uc?export=download&id=1xussRemg_XdEIxXtCcYliFFut8qL4kmp)
 [All Releases](https://drive.google.com/drive/folders/1sev5L5LXcWhzN2PngqKprilxcciR-n7f?usp=drive_link)